Towards Conditional Feature Alignment for Cross-Domain Counting: Experiments and Results

-\subsection{Ablation Study}
+\subsubsection{Ablation Study}

-This section presents an ablation study to validate the effectiveness of our proposed method.
+This ablation study validates the effectiveness of our proposed method.
 We begin by removing all newly introduced mechanisms from the training process and implementing all variants across both counting tasks.
-The unconditional variant applies domain alignment to the entire condition partitions without aligning conditions independently, failing to retain the target task-relevant feature distribution It presents adaptation via style transfer.
-The variant \textit{w/o} CM employs conditional alignment but excludes the CM module.
-The experimental results are shown in \cref{tab:AblationResult}.
-It can be observed that the unconditional alignment domain adaptation only has limited adaptability.
-In adapting DCC, the unconditional-only variant performs worse than the existing adaptations due to the significant difference in the visual character of the cell between the two domains.
-It indicates that the marginal difference between the two label spaces might be significant.
-According to the findings in \cite{RN547}, the model is hard to find the optimal combination of parameters to minimize joint errors.

-In contrast, the samples in the crowd datasets share similar visual differences between partitions.
-Specifically, the scenes of the crowd are different.
-The difference between people and backgrounds is similar.
-In many instances, the background in crowd counting comprises other objects, leading to severe overlap situations compared to cell counting.
-In such cases, maintaining the margin distance between conditions is crucial.
-Incorporating the CM module noticeably enhances the adaptability, demonstrating its ability to maintain condition-independent partitions.
-The ablation experiments provide strong empirical evidence supporting the effectiveness of our proposed model's design, offering a persuasive explanation for its superior performance.
+The unconditional variant applies domain alignment to the entire condition partitions without aligning conditions independently, failing to retain the target task-relevant feature distribution.
+It corresponds to adaptation through style transfer.
+Table~\ref{tab:setting_ablation} compares no adaptation, unconditional alignment, binary CFA, and multi-bin CFA on A\(\rightarrow\)B and B\(\rightarrow\)A. The oracle row uses target labels and is reported only as an upper bound, not as an adaptation baseline.
+Unconditional alignment improves B\(\rightarrow\)A MAE over no adaptation but degrades A\(\rightarrow\)B, indicating that marginal feature matching is unstable when density statistics differ.
+Binary CFA is still insufficient, whereas multi-bin CFA gives the strongest adaptation result among non-oracle variants.
+This supports the use of density-level conditions rather than a single global alignment objective.